The Caribbean: Mountain Ranges

 Puerto Rico

-Cordillera Central: The Cordillera Central is the main mountain range in Puerto Rico, running diagonally across the island from southwest to northeast.
+Cordillera Central: The Cordillera Central is Puerto Rico's main mountain range, running diagonally across the island from southwest to northeast.
 This range is home to the highest peaks in Puerto Rico, including Cerro de Punta, the highest point on the island at approximately 1,338 m (4,389 ft) above sea level.
 Lush forests and rugged terrain characterize the Cordillera Central.

 Sierra de Cayey: Located in southeastern Puerto Rico, this range features rolling hills and scenic landscapes.
 It is part of the more extensive Cordillera Central.